casadoj/efas_hydro/README.md

 * Stations can be also filtered by the English name of the basin(s) of interest using the `basin_name` attribute.
 * You can also filter stations with a bounding box using the `extent` argument.
 You need to provide a list of 4 values: minimum longitud, minimum latitud, maximum longitude and maximum latitude.

-The function returns a point `geopandas.GeoDataFrame` with the stations that passed the filters and their metadata.
+The function returns a point `geopandas.GeoDataFrame` with the stations that passed the filters, and their metadata.

 #### `find_duplicates()`